amandineameye/DocMorrisApp/README.md

 ### Why styled-components?

-- **Scoped styles, clean JSX**
-  Styles are defined alongside component logic, but without cluttering the render code.
+- **Scoped styles, clean JSX:** Styles are defined alongside component logic, but without cluttering the render code.
 This preserves both readability and separation of concerns.
-- **Dynamic theming via ThemeProvider**
-  Inject a full theme object contextually (e.g., per brand) and access it in all styled components with full type support.
+- **Dynamic theming via ThemeProvider:** Inject a full theme object contextually (e.g., per brand) and access it in all styled components with full type support.
-- **Flexible styling for all components**
-  Supports styling any native or custom component — no need to adopt wrapper-specific primitives.
+- **Flexible styling for all components:** Supports styling any native or custom component — no need to adopt wrapper-specific primitives.
-- **Dynamic styling via props and logic**
-  Write expressive, condition-based styles using regular JavaScript and component props.
+- **Dynamic styling via props and logic:** Write expressive, condition-based styles using regular JavaScript and component props.
-- **Seamless TypeScript support**
-  - IntelliSense for component props and theme values
+- **Seamless TypeScript support:** Get autocomplete for props and theme tokens like colors.primary, plus instant type checking and IDE feedback.
-  - Autocompletion for tokens and styles
-  - Type-checked style definitions with helpful IDE feedback

 ### Why not NativeWind?